thebaldgeek/thebaldgeek.github.io/dumpHFDL.md

 HFDL stands for "High Frequency Data Link".

 ## Antenna
 HF antennas, longer is better than shorter.
-End fed long wire or HF whip on a very good ground plane for example.
+End fed long wire, active loop or HF whip on a very good ground plane for example.

 ## SDR
 Airspy or SDRPlay devices (ie RSP1a).
-Airspy is more stable, the SDRPlay API is a known CPU hog and very crash prone, that said a ton of people are using the RSP1a with a Raspberry Pi 4 (forget about using any CPU lower than a Pi 4 on HFDL - its pretty CPU intense - and on the Pi 4, don't scan too much, its very easy to overwhelm the CPU and drop samples - keep reading).
+Airspy is more stable, the SDRPlay API is a known CPU hog and very crash prone, that said a ton of people are using the RSP1a with a Raspberry Pi 4 (forget about using any CPU lower than a Pi 4 on HFDL - its pretty CPU intense - and on the Pi 4, don't scan too much, its very easy to overwhelm the CPU and or USB port and drop samples - keep reading).
 Some people have tried using the RTLSDR v3 in HF mode, its very deaf on HF and they were not happy with the performance even at the price.
 Some have also tried using an up converter on the front of them and were frustrated needing to add/subtract an offset required to all the HFDL ground station frequencies.